thatseant/VendingMachine/README.md

 # Vending Machine Project

+(Project Specification is for Singapore Dollar System, which is canonical, and for integer values only.)

 This project offers a representation of a `VendingMachine`. `VendingMachine` maintains a collection of various drinks and provides methods to determine the list of notes that constitute the change a customer receives upon purchasing a drink.
 Users interact with the program by providing input to select drinks and specify the amount they are paying.
+The following Greedy approach to the Change-Making problem works for canonical coin/dollar systems.

 ## Features:
 - Maintains a list of different drinks.